cetasys/virgil-pythia-java/README.md

 // save Breach-proof password parameters into your users DB
 ```

-After performing `CreateBreachProofPassword` function you get previously mentioned parameters (`Salt`, `deblindedPassword`, `version`), save these parameters into corresponding columns in your database.
+After performing `createBreachProofPassword` function you get previously mentioned parameters (`salt`, `deblindedPassword`, `version`), save these parameters into corresponding columns in your database.

 Check that you updated all database records and delete the now unnecessary column where user passwords were previously stored.

 ### Verify Breach-Proof Password

 Use this flow when a user already has his or her own breach-proof password in your database.
-You will have to pass his or her password into an `VerifyBreachProofPassword` function:
+You will have to pass his or her password into an `verifyBreachProofPassword` function:

 ```java
 // get user's Breach-proof password parameters from your users DB